david-cortes/poismf/README.md

 ```
 pip install git+https://www.github.com/david-cortes/poismf.git
 ```

-(might also work on Windows depending on `setuptools` version)
+(might **not** work on Windows depending on specific configurations)

+Requires some BLAS library such as MKL (`pip install mkl-devel`) or OpenBLAS - will attempt to use the same as NumPy is using.
+Also requires a C compiler such as GCC or Visual Studio (in windows + conda, install Visual Studio Build Tools, and select package MSVC140 in the install options).

-Windows with unlucky `setuptools` version: clone or download the repository and then install with `setup.py`, e.g.:
+Windows with unlucky configuration: clone or download the repository and then install with `setup.py`, e.g.:
 ```
 git clone https://github.com/david-cortes/poismf.git
 cd poismf